Office of Field Education

 No, you do not need to be SIFI certified to begin the interview process.
 We do highly recommend the certification and will offer it to you once your intern begins placement.

-Interns can help with counseling sessions, completing intakes, case management, outreach, researching best-practices, creating curriculum, and more.
+Field placement students can help with counseling sessions, completing intakes, case management, outreach, researching best-practices, creating curriculum, and more.

 Field Education Roles